quintesse/k8s-guide/README.md

   bitnami/metrics-server
 ```

 (The `extraArgs` settings were necessary in my case or it just wouldn't connect to any of the nodes.
-See comments on [this issue]( https://github.com/kubernetes-sigs/metrics-server/issues/167#issuecomment-469914560) for more information)
+The [installation docs](https://github.com/bitnami/charts/tree/master/bitnami/metrics-server/) don't really mention it, but see comments on [this issue]( https://github.com/kubernetes-sigs/metrics-server/issues/167#issuecomment-469914560) for more information)

 After a couple of minutes the Dashboard should update its interface and you’ll start to see things like this: